JeremyLebon/tutorial-turtlesim/docs/README.md

 * Learn the basics of the ROS syntax by doing.
 * Controlling the Turtlesim by terminal and python script.
+* Implemented the basisc of 2D navigation.

 ## Requirements
 * PC with Windows OS (admin rights needed)
 * Or PC with Ubuntu OS (sudo rights needed)
+* Docker is needed (See installation)
 * **No GPU needed!!**